 A success that led to the opening of many Peruvian restaurants on more or less every continent.
 From London to Geneva, and Dubai to Miami, just to name a few.

 Peruvian gastronomy is extremely diverse and there are very good restaurants in every region.
-Lima, as the capital of Peru, is therefore the ideal destination for any foodie wishing to taste Peruvian delicacies, as one can encounter almost all types of Peruvian cuisines.
-So, here is a list of restaurants based in Lima, which we happily recommend for the quality of their dishes.
+There are many restaurants in Lima, and as the capital of Peru, it is therefore the ideal destination for any foodie wishing to taste Peruvian delicacies – one can encounter dishes from almost all regions of Perú.
+So, here is a list of *our* best restaurants in Lima, which we happily recommend for the quality of their dishes.
 All sorted by price and district, with menus essentially composed of traditional Peruvian food as well as fusions.

 La Patarashkita - $$

 Located in the brand new and trendy Mercado 28 – some sort of modern market with small stands that feature foods from various regions of Peru, but also from other countries – La Patarashkita is a new option in the city for those who to try food from the Amazon, which is great as we believe that the number of good places that serve quality amazonian food in Lima was too small.
 We recommend the juane, the mixto composed of tacachos, cecina and amazonian chorizo, and the smoked pork ribs bathed in cocoa honey. ¡De rechupete!

 Location: Av.
 Vasco Núñez de Balboa 755, Miraflores | Google Maps